justinchoi001/liferay-learn-0/commerce/user-guide/sales/order-management/order-workflows/README.md

 > **Figure 1**.
 Order Life Cycle with both _Approval Workflow_ and _Transmission Workflow_

-With two _Order Workflows_ to choose from, _Approval Workflow_ and _Transmission Workflow_, there are four order workflow options available out of the box.
+With two _Order Workflows_ to choose from, _Approval Workflow_ and _Transmission Workflow_, there are four order workflow options available out-of-the-box.

 1. **No _Order Workflows_**